-Widespread adoption of electric vehicles is expected to provide a significant challenge to the electricity sector due to the large increase in demand and potential for new technologies such as vehicle to grid (V2G).
+Widespread adoption of electric vehicles is expected to provide a significant challenge to the electricity sector due to the resultant large increases in peak demand.

 Electric vehicle charging could have a significant impact on SP Distribution's peak demand if left unmanaged.
 Smart charging and vehicle to grid are two ways to add flexibility to electric vehicle charging; they help reduce this peak demand impact by shifting electric vehicle charging to a different time of day, and enabling electric vehicles to release electricity back to the network to help alleviate constraints.
 For the highest and lowest electric vehicle adoption scenarios, Figure 9 and Figure 10 show the expected contribution from electric vehicle charging at home during peak time, and the benefits of smart charging and vehicle to grid.